vmware/vic/docs/vic_installation/vsphere_integrated_containers_installer_options.md

     </tr>
     <tr>
       <td><code>host</code></td>
       <td><p>The address of the ESXi host on which to install vSphere Integrated Containers.
 Specify this option if you are installing vSphere Integrated Containers on a vCenter Server instance that manages more than one ESXi host and the hosts are not included in a cluster.
+To facilitate IP address changes in your infrastructure, provide a fully qualified domain name (FQDN) whenever possible, rather than an IP address.
 Omit this option if vCenter Server only manages one ESXi host.</p>
-      <p><b>NOTE</b>: If your datacenter includes clusters and also includes standalone hosts that are not members of any of the clusters, and if you want to install vSphere Integrated Containers on one of the standalone hosts, you must specify the host address in the <code>-cluster</code> option. </p></td>
+      <p><b>NOTE</b>: If your datacenter includes clusters and also includes standalone hosts that are not members of any of the clusters, and if you want to install vSphere Integrated Containers on one of the standalone hosts, you must specify the host address in the <code>cluster</code> option. </p></td>
-      <td>&nbsp;</td>
+      <td><code>-host=&lt;host_address&gt;</td>
     </tr>
     <tr>
       <td><code>ip</code></td>
       <td>A static IPv4 address for the vSphere Integrated Containers appliance.
-Requires you to specify the&nbsp;<code>dns</code>&nbsp;option.
+Requires you to specify the <code>dns</code> option.
 If not specified, the installer assigns IP addresses by using DHCP.</td>
 <td>&nbsp;</td>
     </tr>
     <tr>
       <td><code>key</code></td>
-      <td>2:15</td>
+      <td>The path to the private key file for the vCenter Server certificate.
+This option is mandatory if your vSphere environment uses certificates that are signed by a Certificate Authority (CA).
+Use this option in combination with the <code>cert</code> option, that provides the path to an X.509 certificate file for vSphere to use to authenticate with the vSphere Integrated Containers extension.
+For information about how to use CA signed certificates in vSphere 6.0, see <a href="https://kb.vmware.com/kb/2111219" target="_blank">VMware KB 2111219</a>.  <strong>TO BE CONFIRMED</strong>. </td>
-      <td>&nbsp;</td>
+      <td><code>-cert=&lt;<em>path_to_certificate</em>&gt;</code><br> <code>-key=&lt;<em>path_to_key</em>&gt;</code></td>
     </tr>
     <tr>
       <td><code>logfile</code></td>